 This is one of the saddest yet happy and emotional events of the entire wedding.
 It is when the bride has to say her final goodbye to her family and friends to go to her new house.
 Though it gets everyone teary-eyed, it is one of the most cherished traditions amongst all.

 When the bride enters her new house, she has to gently kick a small kalash full of rice with her right foot before she enters.
-This marks the beginning on her new life in her new house, and brings prosperity and good luck in the house.
+This marks the beginning of her new life in her new house and brings prosperity and good luck to the house.
 It is also synonymous with Goddess Lakshmi entering the house.

 These are major stress busters for the newly-married couple after a hectic and long day.
 The friends and family members of the groom arrange for post-wedding games that the newlyweds are supposed to play.
 It is also a great way to break the ice and bond with each other for the bride and her new family.

 As these traditions are very special, we hope their essence is never lost and people follow them with the same zeal and excitement as we do today, and for years to come!